satorici/satori-docs/satori_help/docs/playbooks/inputs.md

 # Inputs

+When testing a system the behaviors are analyzed depending on the inputs used to understand what outputs are produced from a [black box perspective](https://en.wikipedia.org/wiki/Black_box).

 Software may use inputs that can be either defined within the playbook or to be left undefined within the playbook so it is defined at the moment of execution.
+Inputs may be valid or invalid to test the behavior of a piece of software from a black-box perspective.

 ## Parametrized